AN IRISH PUB FOR THE 21ST CENTURY

 It means we feature dozens of international and local beers.
 It means that while we are a sought after outlet for televised sports, mostly soccer, you are just as likely to see delicious craft cocktails on the bar as pints of Guinness.
 And whisk(e)y?
 Yeah, there is a lot of great whiskey.

 It also means that we employ a very proud group of lads that run a scratch kitchen, providing diners with fantastic plates.
-Gone are the days of basic pub food.
+Gone are the days of basic Irish pub food.
 Instead, you’ll get your Irish standards coupled with a few dishes that are sure to surprise and delight, blending passion, quality, and originality in one menu.

 Quality or nothing.

-A pub doesn’t maintain a high standard for more than 20 years without relentless attention to detail.
+An Irish pub doesn’t maintain a high standard for more than 20 years without relentless attention to detail.
 Our cod, used in our famous fish and chips, is sustainably caught in the deep, icy waters of the North Atlantic near Iceland.
 Our meats are custom cut by third-generation butchers in Vermont.
 Pull up a seat and see (and taste) first-hand what 21st Century Irish quality is.

-The most important part of the pub is the hospitality.
+The most important part of the Irish pub is the hospitality.
 We strive to make sure you have a great time here and that you return with more stories to tell.
 Regular customers are the lifeblood of our business and we’re lucky to have many.
 Our crew makes sure they’re well looked after and they’ll do the same for you.

 We talk about baking a lot of care, curiosity, and craic into each lunch, happy hour, dinner, and brunch.
-We hope you feel that when you’re in our pub.
+We hope you feel that when you’re in our Irish pub.

 Welcome to Fadó.